Preconditioned pseudo-time continuation for parameterized inverse problems: Preliminaries

 \subsection{Predictor-corrector algorithm}

 To obtain the minimizer corresponding to a perturbed auxiliary parameter vector $\tat$, we can, in principle, solve the initial value problem~\eqref{equ:ms_ode} using a time-stepping method.
 However, the ODE system~\eqref{equ:ms_ode} has additional structure that is not exploited by time-stepping methods.
 Specifically, for any $t$, $\ms(t)$ is a local minimizer of $J(\m,\ta(t))$ and hence $\nabla_\m J(\vec{m}(t),\ta(t)) = \vec{0}$.
 If we integrate~\eqref{equ:ms_ode} via a traditional time-stepping method, the accumulation of error results in $\| \nabla_\m J(\vec{m}(t),\ta(t)) \|$ increasing as a function of time.
-Rather, we can use a predictor corrector procedure~\cite{allgower_georg,allgower_georg_siam,param_opt_book} where a traditional time-stepping method predicts the solution and a Newton optimization iteration corrects the predicted solution to ensure that $\| \nabla_\m J(\vec{m}(t),\ta(t)) \|$ is less than a specified tolerance.
+Rather, we can use a predictor-corrector procedure~\cite{allgower_georg,allgower_georg_siam,param_opt_book} where a traditional time-stepping method predicts the solution and a Newton optimization iteration corrects the predicted solution to ensure that $\| \nabla_\m J(\vec{m}(t),\ta(t)) \|$ is less than a specified tolerance.
+Note that despite using the terminology, and having many conceptual similarities, predictor-corrector algorithms in the present context are different from the classical predictor-corrector ODE solvers.
+In particular, predictor-corrector ODE solvers use two different time stepping schemes, whereas the algorithms we consider use a time stepping scheme for prediction followed by a Newton step for correction.
+This corrector is unique to path-following of optimization solutions.

 To facilitate the discussion, we first consider the setup of a time-stepping approach for~\eqref{equ:ms_ode}.
 We focus on explicit methods and discretize~\eqref{equ:ms_ode} using $N$ time steps.
 Let $\Delta t = 1/N$ denote the step size and let $t_k = k \Delta t$, for $k \in \{0, \ldots, N\}$.
 We let $\m_k$ denote the estimated value of $\ms(t_k)$ and $\ta_k=\ta(t_k)$ for $k \in \{0,1,\ldots,N\}$.